calvin-mcd/pandemonium/README.md

 [Link](http://www.keyboard-layout-editor.com/#/gists/b0a595a186fab9d96212efed305105f0)

-## Case
+## Cases

-HaiZeus designed the case to be either used for resin or FDM printing.
+1) HaiZeus designed the case to be either used for resin or FDM printing.
 Use the respective top file for that.

 A universal plate file is included as well as two thick plate options for different bottomrow layouts.